electricimp/SoftwareSPI/README.md

 # SoftwareSPI

-This library contains a bit bang SPI class that can be used as an alternative to the Imp API SPI object.
-This class contains the same read and write methods as the imp API hardware SPI object.
-Please note that clock speed cannot be configured with this class.
+This library contains a bit bang SPI class that can be used as an alternative to the Imp API hardware SPI object.
+This class contains the same read and write methods as the Imp API.
+Please note currently the only supported SPI mode is 0 (CPOL 0, CPHA 0) and clock speed cannot be configured when using this class.

-**To add this library to your project, add** #require "SoftwareSPI.device.lib.nut:0.1.0" **to the top of your device code**
+**To add this library to your project, add** `#require "SoftwareSPI.device.lib.nut:0.1.0"` **to the top of your device code**

 ## Class Usage